-Incurred losses and LAE attributable to insured events of prior accident years increased by \$1,966,503 in 2023, which is 3.5% of the total prior year net unpaid losses and LAE of \$56,049,241.
-The unfavorable development is primarily due to more supplemental payments on previously closed features than anticipated in private passenger auto liability and auto physical damage and higher severity and more late reports than anticipated in commercial auto liability.
+Incurred losses and LAE attributable to insured events of prior accident years decreased by \$12,746,621 in 2024, which is 7.0% of the total prior year net unpaid losses and LAE of \$183,175,992.
+The favorable development is primarily due to lower than anticipated severity in private passenger and commercial auto liability.